-On July the 3d, the Prince proposed going to Troternish in Sky, although it blew very hard, and having only the small boat above mentioned.
-They accordingly set forward about seven o'clock in the evening, the same company attending him.
+On July the 3d, the Prince proposed going to Troternish in Sky, altho' it blew very hard, and had no other than the small boat above mentioned; and, accordingly, set forward about seven o'clock in the evening, the same company attending him.

-They had not gone far, before the wind blew harder, and the crew begged to return; but the Prince encouraged them, saying, "Casarem vehis: Providence, my boys! that carried me through so many dangers, will no doubt preserve me for a nobler end than this," and then sang them a merry Highland song.
-The waves washed very frequently into the boat, and Malcolm and the Prince took their turns in laving the water out.
+They had not gone far, before the wind blew harder, and the crew begged to return; but the Prince encouraged them; told them, "Coesarem vehis: Providence, my boys! that carried me thro' so many dangers, will no doubt preserve me for a nobler end than this;" and then sang them a merry Highland song.
+The waves washed very frequently into the boat, and Malcolm and the Prince took their turns in lading the water out again.

-About eleven o'clock at night, they landed at a place in the island of Sky, called Nicholson's great rock, near Scorebreck in Troternish, about ten miles from Glam in Raaza, or Raarsa.
-Tho' it was a bad landing, the Prince was the third man who jumped into the water, and helped to hawl the boat to dry land.
+About eleven o'clock at night, they landed at a place in the island of Sky, called Nicholson's Great Rock, near Scorebreck in Troternish, about ten miles from Glam in Raaza, or Raarsa: It was a bad landing, and the Prince was the third man who jumped into the water, and helped to hawl the boat up to dry land.

-The Prince had on a riding coat, which being wet through, and the rock they were going up being very steep, Malcolm desired the Prince to let him carry it; but he would by no means consent, saying, "I am younger than you, Captain."
-They travelled on to a byre, or cowhouse, belonging to one Nicholson, about two miles from Scorebreck.
+The Prince had on a great riding coat, which being wet through, and the rock they were going up, being very steep, Malcolm desired the Prince to let him carry it; but he would by no means consent, saying, "I am younger than you, captain."
+They travelled thus to a byre, [cowhouse] belonging to one Nicholson, about two miles from Scorebreck.

-Here the Prince and company took up their quarters; and Malcolm would have had the Prince to put on a dry shirt, and take some sleep.
-He would not change his shirt, and sleep at last seized him, as he sat.
-He often started in his sleep, and sighing deep, said, "Ah, poor people! poor people!"
+Here the Prince and company took up their quarters; and Malcolm would have had the Prince to put on a drier shirt, and take some sleep.
+He would not change his shirt, but sleep at last seized him, as he sat.
+He often started in his sleep, and sighing deep, would say, "Ah, poor people! poor people!"

-The Prince after some little time awaked, and finding Malcolm upon the watch, earnestly desired him to take some rest, but at that time he would not.
-The Prince renewing his intreaty again; the Captain thought he wanted to say something to the rest of the company in private, and went out for a little time.
+The Prince after some little time awaked, and finding Malcolm upon the watch, earnestly desired him to take some rest, who at that time would not; but the Prince renewing his intreaty again, the captain thought that, perhaps, he might want to say something to the rest of the company in private; and therefore the captain went out for a little time.

-The two brothers, young Raaza and Murdock, and the boatmen, left the Prince here; and returned; the Prince promising to meet the younger at Camistinawag, another place in the same island.
+The two brothers (young Raaza and Murdock) and the boatmen here left the Prince, and returned; the Prince promising to meet the younger at Camistinawag, another place in the same island.

-The Prince and Malcolm staid here twenty hours, without any kind of refreshment, not even so much as a fire to dry their cloaths at.
+The Prince and Malcolm staid here twenty hours in all, without any kind of refreshment, not even so much as a fire to dry their cloaths with.

-On the 4th, about seven o'clock in the evening, they left the byre, the Captain passing for the master, and the Prince for the man, who always carried the little baggage whenever they saw any person, or came near any village; and then, whenever he spoke to the Captain, or the Captain to him, he always pulled off his bonnet.
+On the 4th, about seven o'clock in the evening, they left the byre, the captain passing for the master, and the Prince for the man, who always carried the little baggage whenever they saw any person, or came near any village; and at those times whenever he spoke to the captain, or the captain to him, he always pulled off his bonnet.

-They marched all night through the worst ways in

-Europe, going over hills, wild moors, and glens, without, halting, till they arrived at Ellagol, or rather Ellighill, near to Cilmaree, or Kilvory, in Strath, and near to a place in some maps called Ord, in the laird of M'Kinnen's country, not far from where that laird lived, having walked twenty four miles.
+They marched all night through the worst ways in Europe, going over hills, wild moors, and glens, without, halting, 'till they arrived at Ellagol, or rather Ellighill, near to Cilmaree, or Kilvory in Strath, and near to a place in some maps called Ord, in the laird of M'Kinnen's country, and not far from where that laird lived, having walked twenty four miles.

-During their journey, the brandy bottle was near out, having only one dram left, which the Prince would force Malcolm to drink, declaring, "he wanted none himself."
-This Malcolm complied with, and afterwards hid the bottle.
+In their travelling, the brandy bottle was near out, having only one dram in it, which the Prince would force Malcolm to drink, declaring, "He wanted none himself," which Malcolm complied with, and afterwards hid the bottle.